 In June 2020, XPeng Inc. adopted a share incentive plan, or the Plan allows us to grant options, restricted shares, RSUs and other equity awards to our employees, directors and consultants.
-As of the date of this prospectus, 96,958,936 RSUs were granted and outstanding, and shares underlying 43,044,280 of such RSUs have been issued to XPeng Fortune Holdings Limited, which has been established for our share incentive plan.
+As of the date of this prospectus, 96,400,795 RSUs were granted and outstanding.